hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/040_Implement_Your_Aggregate_Operation.md

 `{42, 11, 37}` and then combine the partial sums (also note the reordering of the elements).

-Something just slightly more complex, like `average`, doesn't by itself have this property, however if you add one more ingredient, the `finish` function, you can express it easily.
+If you need something more complex, like `average`, it doesn't by itself have this property; however if you add one more ingredient, the `finish` function, you can express it easily.
 Jet allows you to first compute some CA function, whose partial results can be combined, and then at the very end apply the `finish` function on the fully combined result.
-To compute the `average`, your CA function will output a pair of `(sum, count)`.
+To compute the `average`, your CA function will output the pair `(sum, count)`.
 Two such pairs are trivial to combine by summing each component.
 The `finish` function will be `sum / count`.